rds0751/vist/PRIVACY.md

 CHILDREN'S PRIVACY

-Pali Wallet Services are not intended for or directed at individuals under the age of 18.
+Vista Wallet Services are not intended for or directed at individuals under the age of 18.
 We do not knowingly collect Personal Information from individuals under 18.
 If you are under the age of 18, please do not submit any Personal Information to us.

 RETENTION